-A: We are providing stockholders who have previously requested to receive paper copies of the proxy materials with paper copies of the proxy materials instead of a Notice.
+A: We are providing stockholders who previously requested to receive full paper copies of the proxy materials with paper copies of the proxy materials instead of a Notice.
 If you would like to reduce the costs incurred by us in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via email or the Internet.
-To sign up for electronic delivery, please follow the instructions provided on your proxy card or voting instruction card.
+To sign up for electronic delivery, please follow the instructions provided at www.autodesk.com under "Investors" or on your proxy card or voting instruction card.